gottfried-github/nextjs-demo/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Notes
-### Caching and revalidating
+### Server: caching and revalidating
 In the "heroes" section, I set up caching manually, since I'm using `axios` instead of `fetch`.
 I use `react`'s `cache` function to cache the results of the API call, and I set up `revalidate` route setting to 1 hour.

+### Heroes: fetching initial page on the server
+In the `heroes` route, I fetch the initial page on the server and send it to the client component via props.
+This way I save a network request on the client.

-### Building up the graph on the server
+### Hero: building up the graph on the server
-I fetch all the data for the graph on the server, so that I don't have to include `axios` in the client bundle.
+I fetch all the data for the graph on the server, before rendering it on the client.

+I do this because that way I don't have to include `axios` in the client bundle, at least for the `hero` route.
+Also, on the server, the data is cached so initial page render on the client could be faster.
+Also, the data could be stored in a local database and fetching it all on the server could save some network requests.

 In any case I'd need to fetch all the data before displaying the graph.

-If the data was in a local database, then fetching it on the server would make even more sense since that would save a lot of network requests.

-### Laying out the graph with Dagre
+### Hero: laying out the graph with Dagre
 I used a library, recommended by `react-flow`'s docs to automatically lay out the nodes.

-### Avoiding fetching referenced resources
+### Hero: avoiding fetching referenced resources
 I didn't fetch the referenced resources (such as `hero.films` or `film.starships`) because it would take too long.
 The API is not realistic in this respect: in the real world these would be references in a database or something.